Have trouble with the vibrations of your Mercedes-Benz? Learn how to fix it by replacing the Driveshaft CV joint of your vehicle.

 - Use ramps to raise the vehicle.
 Use jack stands to secure the vehicle.

-- Use a 8mm socket and ratchet wrench to remove the bottom splash shields from under the engine
+- Use an 8mm socket and ratchet wrench to remove the bottom splash shields from under the engine.

 - Remove the bolts that hold the joint connected to the differential and transfer case.